abhishekmalvadkar/amalvadkar-blog/content/posts/favourite-blogs/favourite-blogs-edition-one.md

 [Valentina Servile](https://oooops.dev/about/)
-Valentina Servile is a full-stack software developer and software craftswoman who lives by the principle: *“I like to write clean code and deploy it continuously.”* Her blog reflects a deep commitment to quality, with a strong foundation in Agile methodologies, Test-Driven Development (TDD), Extreme Programming, and DevOps practices.
-Currently a Lead Developer at ThoughtWorks, Valentina works on large distributed systems and advises teams on improving their software delivery lifecycle.
-Her writing offers valuable insights into continuous delivery, clean code, and modern software architecture.
+Valentina Servile is a full-stack software developer and software craftswoman who lives by the principle: *“I like to write clean code and deploy it continuously.”*She is the author of the book *Continuous Deployment*, where she shares practical strategies for releasing software safely and frequently.Currently a Lead Developer at ThoughtWorks, she works on large distributed systems and mentors teams on improving software delivery.Her expertise includes Agile methodologies, TDD, Extreme Programming, and DevOps practices.Her blog offers valuable insights into clean code, continuous delivery, and building maintainable systems. architecture.

 ### 4. Maurício Aniche